The Voynich manuscript

 Someone in medieval times wrote an entire book about alien plants and objects in a language no one can translate.

 The pages of the book are made from animal skin and have been carbon dated to be around the 15th century, in the early 1404 to 1438 range.
-There are 240 pages left in the book but it does appear to have had some pages torn out, and some of the large illustrations are on fold-out pages.
+There are 240 pages left in the book, but it does appear to have had some pages torn out, and some of the large illustrations are on fold-out pages.

-The problem with that is the text seems to be consistent with a genuine code or language, and its a tremendous amount of effort to go through for a hoax.
-Simply buying the animal skin parchments and ink in the early 1400’s would cost a huge amount, and faking such a large book for nothing seems very unlikely.
+The problem with that is the text seems to be consistent with a genuine code or language, and it’s a tremendous amount of effort to go through for a hoax.
+Simply buying the animal skin parchments and ink in the early 1400s would cost a huge amount, and faking such a large book for nothing seems very unlikely.

 The book shows many drawings of what appear to be plants, including text written in places as if to provide a description for them.
 The machines and objects depict what again appears to be unknown flying crafts and various unusual contraptions that didn’t exist in 1404.

-A more rational explanation is that the book is simply a reference book divided into 6 main sections, herbal, astronomical, biological, cosmological, pharmaceutical, and recipes.
-The only thing is if this is the case then why does no one recognise any of the plants in the book? surely so many species of plants with no other records of them couldn’t have all died out since it was written, but then again who knows.
+A more rational explanation is that the book is simply a reference book divided into 6 main sections: herbal, astronomical, biological, cosmological, pharmaceutical, and recipes.
+The only thing is, if this is the case, then why does no one recognise any of the plants in the book? surely so many species of plants with no other records of them couldn’t have all died out since it was written, but then again, who knows?

-If you want to have a go at trying to decode it yourself see what you make of the picture below, and if you do solve it you’re a damn genius.
+If you want to have a go at trying to decode it yourself, see what you make of the picture below, and if you do solve it, you’re a damn genius.